-• To benefit sport and tribal fisheries at the mouth of the Klickitat River, inriver sport fisheries, and mixed stock ocean fisheries.
+• To benefit tribal and sport fisheries at the mouth of the Klickitat River, inriver sport fisheries, and mixed stock ocean fisheries.

-The hatchery strategy calls for the implementation of a segregated harvest program that uses coho returning to the Klickitat River as broodstock.
+The hatchery strategy calls for the implementation of a segregated harvest program that uses Washougal River Hatchery coho as broodstock.
 The actions proposed to achieve the conservation and harvest goals for coho are:

-- Reduce hatchery production from 3.7 to 1.0 million juveniles - Eliminate all out-of-Subbasin coho transfers over time - Convert to the use of locally adapted broodstock - Eliminate the direct planting of Washougal River origin coho to the mainstem Klickitat River (necessary to increase SAR and reduce hatchery production) - Develop the Wahkiacus Hatchery and Acclimation Facility (WHAF) to allow for the implementation of acclimation and volitional release strategies that are necessary to be able to reduce production by 2.7 million juveniles.
+- Reduce hatchery production from 3.5 to 2.5 million juveniles.
+The 1.0 million smolt release from Wahkiacus Acclimation Facility (described here) and the 1.5 million smolt direct release into the lower Klickitat River from Washougal River Hatchery. - Develop the Wahkiacus Acclimation Facility (WAF) to allow for the full implementation of acclimation and volitional release strategies that are necessary to be able to reduce overall production.